-- 1. Regrets that the Filipino parliamentary authorities have not responded to IPU requests for information and to its concerns and that the Filipino delegation to this 139th IPU Assembly chose not to respond to the request for a meeting by the IPU Committee on the Human Rights of Parliamentarians: - 2.
-Reiterates its call on the relevant authorities to release Senator de Lima immediately and to abandon the legal proceedings against her, given that no serious evidence appears to be forthcoming; reaffirms in this regard that the IPU Committee mission report clearly showed that the steps taken against Senator de Lima were in response to her vocal opposition to President Duterte's war on drugs, including her denunciation of his alleged responsibility for extrajudicial killings, and that there is no serious evidence to justify the criminal cases against her; - 3.
-Maintains its decision, should charges not be dropped, to send an observer to monitor and report on respect for fair-trial standards in the case before Branch 206 of the Regional Trial Court (RTC) in Muntinlupa City, and the case before Branch 205 of the RTC, should hearings start in that case as well; notes with concern in this regard that the judge of RTC Branch 206 denied the motion from Senator de Lima to disqualify 13 prosecution witnesses who are serving sentences for crimes involving moral turpitude that should make them ineligible to testify according to Filipino law, which is closely related to one of the concerns mentioned in the mission report;
+- 1. Reiterates its call on the relevant authorities to release Senator de Lima immediately and to abandon the legal proceedings against her, given that no serious evidence appears to be forthcoming; reaffirms in this regard that the IPU Committee mission report clearly showed that the steps taken against Senator de Lima were in response to her vocal opposition to President Duterte's war on drugs, including her denunciation of his alleged responsibility for extrajudicial killings, and that there is no serious evidence to justify the criminal cases against her: - 2.
+Maintains its decision, should charges not be dropped, to send an observer to monitor and report on respect for fair-trial standards in the case before Branch 206 of the Regional Trial Court (RTC) in Muntinlupa City, and the case before Branch 205 of the RTC, should hearings start in that case as well; notes with concern in this regard that the judge of RTC Branch 206 denied the motion from Senator de Lima to disqualify 13 prosecution witnesses who are serving sentences for crimes involving moral turpitude that should make them ineligible to testify according to Filipino law, which is closely related to one of the concerns mentioned in the mission report; - 3.
+Regrets that, despite the strong arguments at hand, the Supreme Court denied Senator de Lima's motion for reconsideration of its earlier decision validating the legality of her arrest and the jurisdiction of the regional courts; - 4.
+Remains disturbed at the public campaign of vilification by the highest state authorities against Senator de Lima, which portrays her as an "immoral woman" and as guilty, even though a trial has yet to commence; regrets that the Supreme Court has yet to rule on this matter, thereby missing an important opportunity to condemn and end the public degrading treatment to which she has been subjected as a woman parliamentarian; and strongly hopes that it will do so without any further delay;

-- 4. Regrets that, despite the strong arguments at hand, the Supreme Court denied Senator de Lima's motion for reconsideration of its earlier decision validating the legality of her arrest and the jurisdiction of the regional courts; - 5.
-Remains disturbed at the public campaign of vilification by the highest state authorities against Senator de Lima, which portrays her as an "immoral woman" and as guilty, even though a trial has yet to commence; regrets that the Supreme Court has yet to rule on this matter, thereby missing an important opportunity to condemn and end the public degrading treatment to which she has been subjected as a woman parliamentarian; and strongly hopes that it will do so without any further delay. - 6.
-Reaffirms that the Senate has a special responsibility to help ensure that its colleagues participate in its deliberations and speak out when they face reprisals for their work; sincerely hopes therefore that the Senate as a whole, under the leadership of its new President, will finally be able to act in solidarity with Senator de Lima; - 7.
-Urges, in the event that Senator de Lima is not immediately released, the Supreme Court to grant her occasional "legislative furlough"; wishes to be kept informed on this point; - 8.
-Regrets that Senator de Lima is still not allowed access to Internet, TV and radio or the use of a tablet or laptop, since this would greatly facilitate her parliamentary work; regrets furthermore that the authorities have also yet to provide her with an air-conditioning unit, as ordered by her doctor; sincerely hopes that the relevant authorities will take the necessary steps to address these matters for as long as she remains in detention; and wishes to be kept informed in this regard; - 9.
-Considers that the matters at issue in this case warrant an urgent follow-up visit by the Committee on the Human Rights of Parliamentarians; requests the Secretary General to seek the support of the parliamentary authorities for this visit to take place as soon as possible; - 10.
-Requests the Secretary General to convey this decision to the competent authorities, the complainant and any third party likely to be in a position to supply relevant information; - 11.
+- 5. Reaffirms that the Senate has a special responsibility to help ensure that its colleagues participate in its deliberations and speak out when they face reprisals for their work; sincerely hopes therefore that the Senate as a whole, under the leadership of its new president, will finally be able to act in solidarity with Senator de Lima; - 6.
+Urges, in the event that Senator de Lima is not immediately released, the Supreme Court to grant her occasional "legislative furlough"; wishes to be kept informed on this point; - 7.
+Regrets that Senator de Lima is still not allowed access to the Internet, TV and radio or the use of a tablet or laptop, since this would greatly facilitate her parliamentary work; regrets furthermore that the authorities have also yet to provide her with an air-conditioning unit, as ordered by her doctor; sincerely hopes that the relevant authorities will take the necessary steps to address these matters for as long as she remains in detention; and wishes to be kept informed in this regard: - 8.
+Considers that the matters at issue in this case warrant an urgent follow-up visit by the Committee on the Human Rights of Parliamentarians; requests the Secretary General to seek the support of the parliamentary authorities for this visit to take place as soon as possible; - 9.
+Requests the Secretary General to convey this decision to the competent authorities, the complainant and any third party likely to be in a position to supply relevant information; - 10.
 Requests the Committee to continue examining this case and to report back to it in due course.